 After leaving Spa Scandinave and Tremblant, we arrived in Aylmer, Quebec.
 There we stayed at the newly renovated and historical The British.
 The original British Hotel founded in 1834 fell into disrepair.
 But, four years ago an area business person fell for the beautiful bones of the space.
 The restoration process was painstaking but the results are impressive.
 This is a unique destination boutique hotel and an amazing spot to host a wedding too.
 Rooms are varied in size and price.

 After breakfast that first morning back in Outaouais Region we headed to the Canadian Museum of History’s brand new 40,000 square foot gallery.
 The Canadian History Hall is nothing short of remarkable.
 The signature gallery traces Canada’s history from the start to the present.
-It is the largest and most ambitious exhibit ever undertaken by the museum.
+It is the largest, most ambitious exhibit ever undertaken by the Canadian Museum of History.

-The attention to detail is noticeable even from the entry point called The Passageway, which is reflective.
-So as visitors enter the hallway into the Canadian History Hall they literally and metaphorically see themselves reflected in history.
+The attention to detail is noticeable even from the entry point called The Passageway, with its reflective surfaces.
+So as visitors enter the hallway into the Canadian History Hall they literally see themselves reflected in history.
 It’s poetic.

 The Canadian History Hall traces Canada’s history over 15,000 years.
 These are stories of real people.
 Those are perhaps the most compelling of all.
-There are 15,000 artifacts on display here ranging from the handcuffs that were worn to the gallows by Louis Riel to a T-shirt worn by Terry Fox during his Marathon of Hope.
+There are 15,000 artifacts on display.
+Items range from the handcuffs that were worn to the gallows by Louis Riel to a T-shirt worn by Terry Fox during his Marathon of Hope.

-I didn’t expect this exhibit to grab me immediately and have such a dramatic impact.
-Authentic artifacts and stories are explored through several different viewpoints and lenses.
-Our history with internment camps during World War II and residential schools is also dealt with sensitively.
-This is the history that has shaped our nation, shaped by conflict, struggle, loss and success.
-Impossible not to learn something new here.
+I didn’t expect this exhibit to grab me immediately, nor did I expect it to have such a dramatic impact.
+Authentic artifacts and stories are explored through different viewpoints and lenses.
+Curators tell the story of our history with internment camps during World War II and residential schools sensitively.
+This the history that has shaped our nation, shaped by conflict, struggle, loss and success and it is impossible not to learn something new here.

-The streets of Gatineau are pedestrian friendly and of course there are many wonderful parks to visit in Outaouais Region as well.
-This is one of my favourite family friendly spots we have ever visited.
+The streets of Gatineau are pedestrian friendly and of course there are many wonderful parks to visit in Outaouais Region.
+It is one of my favourite family friendly spots.
 This year, more than ever, Gatineau shines for visitors.
 Take the time to explore.